ghazisarhan/line2chunk/README.md

 ## Summary

-line2Chunk is a nodejs program to collect line-by-line input piped from it from the standard input and pipe it out in chunks of that are space at timeSpan intervals, timeSpan being a millisecond value sent from the downstream piped web page.
-The time values from the input stream are used to compute the output chunk spacing.
-Wall clock values are used in case the timeSpan is changed by the consuming html, to preserve the same lag.
+line2Chunk is a command line nodejs program to collect timestamped lines that are piped into it and stream to websocket in chunks that are spaced at timeSpan intervals, timeSpan is a millisecond value sent from the client web page (defaults to 1 sec).
+Timestamps from the input stream are assumed to be the first field of each line and are used to compute the output chunk spacing.
+The timeSpan can be changed by the consuming html.

 line2Chunk was written to provide piped pping output as an input to a web client visualizer but can be used to "chunk" any line-by-line output